yerinsmgmt/markdowns/files.md

 - **L4-FACE-01** One rule for this whole lesson.
 Build in phases, and every single phase has
 - **GFX-08** Step list, phases lighting one at a time.
 - **L4-READ-01** Not "build the app."
 Build phase one, and stop.
 Look at it.
 Then phase two.
-- **L4-SCREEN-01** Phase 1.
-The skeleton, deployed, doing almost nothing.
+- **L4-SCREEN-01** agentfile sitting there deployed.
+The boring shot.
 - **L4-READ-02** That is deliberately boring, and it deploys.
 That is the whole point of phase
 - **L4-FACE-02** Now the part most tutorials cut out.
 Watch what happens when it breaks.
-- **L4-SCREEN-02** The build failing.
-The real error, unedited.
+- **L4-SCREEN-02** The build failing, with TYPE-03 cut over it so the error is readable.
 - **GFX-09** Terminal replay, retyped large enough to read on a phone.
 - **L4-READ-03** That is not a mistake in this video.
 That is the rule working.
 The plan said
 - **L4-FACE-03** Twice while building this, the agent told me I was wrong.
 Both times I